MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/d-network-topology-and-connectivity.md

 - Use ExpressRoute Global Reach to connect large offices /regional headquarters that are connected to Azure via ExpressRoute.

-- When traffic isolation or dedicated bandwidth is required, such as for separating production and non-production environments, different ExpressRoute circuits should be used to ensure isolated routing domains and to alleviate noisy neighbour risks.
+- When traffic isolation or dedicated bandwidth is required, such as for separating production and non-production environments, different ExpressRoute circuits should be used to ensure isolated routing domains and to alleviate noisy neighbor risks.

 - Proactively monitor ExpressRoute circuits using Network Performance Monitor.

 <!-- -->

-- Do not explicitly use ExpressRoute circuits from a single peering location as it creates a single point of failure, making the customer highly susceptible to peering location outages.
+- Do not explicitly use ExpressRoute circuits from a single peering location; this creates a single point of failure, making the customer highly susceptible to peering location outages.

-- Do not use the same ExpressRoute circuit to connect multiple environments that require isolation or dedicated bandwidth, so as to avoid “noisy neighbour” risks.
+- Do not use the same ExpressRoute circuit to connect multiple environments that require isolation or dedicated bandwidth to avoid “noisy neighbor” risks.

 ## 5. Connectivity within Azure

 This section will explore recommended models for connecting resources within Azure together.

-***Design Considerations***
+***Design considerations***

 - Azure Virtual WAN provides inter-region connectivity between VHubs (currently in preview).